tisztamo/protosun/_posts/2015-06-21-organizing-loading-javascript.md

 Here we see some language constructs you may not be familiar with:

 - The `instanceof` operator tests whether the object is an instance of a 'class'.
-(To be more precise: it *"tests whether an object has in its prototype chain the prototype property of a constructor"*. ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof)) But who can understand that sentence?)
+(To be more precise: it *"tests whether an object has in its prototype chain the prototype property of a constructor"* ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof)).
+But who can understand that sentence?)
 - The `typeof` operator returns a string containing the lowercase name of the type of the given operand.
 You can use it to differentiate between built-in types.
 If you give it any object, it will return "object" independently of the prototype chain.
-It even return "object" for arrays.
+It even returns "object" for arrays.
 Its usage is pretty limited.
-[Read more about `typeof` on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof)
+[Read more about typeof on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof)
 - `throw` will throw an exception, which can be any type in JavaScript.
 You can catch exceptions with `try-catch` blocks.
 If you fail to catch an exception, the browser will log an error to the console and stop that script run.
 (But timers and event handlers will continue to fire).
 Here I use `throw` to report an invalid parameter, as it is easy to call this method mistakenly with one or more strings.
 If `scriptUrls` is a string, not an `Array`, then the cycle will go through its characters and will try to load one character long URLs.
 I do not want that.

 ### Separating development and production code loading